-Owen School Student Association (OSSA).
-The Executive Council membership comprises five second-year representatives and four first-year representatives, but all registered candidates for Owen School degrees may participate in OSSA activities.
-OSSA provides leadership and coordination for professional and social activities.
+Owen Student Government Association (OSGA).
+The Executive Council membership comprises five second-year representatives and four first-year representatives, but all registered candidates for Owen School degrees may participate in OSGA activities.
+OSGA provides leadership and coordination for professional and social activities.

 The University recognizes a representative student organization that serves as a channel for student opinion for each school.
-Recognition has been extended by the University, in consultation with the Office of the Dean of Students, to the following governing bodies:
+Recognition has been extended by the University, in consultation with the Dean of Students, to the following governing bodies:

 Arts and Science Council.
 Membership includes the presidents of all registered academic majors’ associations, one first-year student, and one sophomore representative.
 Students of the College of Arts and Science elect the president, vice-president, secretary, and treasurer.

 Blair Council.
 Membership is represented by elected members from the classes and by an elected Executive Committee.